C0ssu/Python-Keylogger/README.md

 # Python-Keylogger
-Some shitty keylogger im making to learn python
+Keylogger im making to learn python
 //Add logging for receiving side
 <h2> <b>!!
 DISCLAIMER !!</b> </h2>
 <h3> <b> DONT DO ANYTHING ILLEGAL WITH THIS PROGRAM.
 THIS IS FOR EDUCATIONAL PURPOSES ONLY.
 YOU ARE RESPONSIBLE FOR EVERYTHING YOU DO WITH THIS PROGRAM </b> </h3>